 WHO ARE WE?

 Among all the Taghazout surf hostels, Adventure Keys is one of the oldest family run surf hostels in Taghazout.
-The house is spacious, with a number of facilities that you will not find in many other hostels – Pool Table, Foosball, XBox, Karaoke, Fibre Optic Internet, etc. If you’re in the mood to really disconnect, then there is a lovely rooftop with panoramic views of Taghazout Bay.
-The staff will be more than happy to share their experiences and give you tips on what to do while visiting Taghazout.
+The house is spacious, with a number of facilities that you will not find in many other hostels – Pool Table, Foosball, XBox, Karaoke, optic fiber Internet, etc. If you’re in the mood to really go off the grid, then there is a lovely rooftop with panoramic views of Taghazout to do while visiting Taghazout.
 If you need information about car-rental, local transport, or even just the local goats, just ask us, and we will tell you.
+Bay.
+The staff will be more than happy to share their experiences and give you tips on what

 The chill-out terrace also has Steam Room and a Jacuzzi, which usually operates on Wednesdays, and anyone can join for a small fee, unless its included in your Learn To Surf package.